-Lead Environment Agency (EA) organisations WSCC ADC Main sources Beachy Head to Selsey Bill Shoreline Management Plan (2006) of information Arun to Adur Flood Management Strategy (2010) Adur and Worthing Councils Strategic Flood Risk Assessment (2012) West Sussex Local Flood Risk Management Strategy (2013-2018) Lancing Surface Water Management Plan (2015) Existing Flood mitigation measures in the district protect against a range of provision types of flooding.
+Lead Environment Agency (EA)

+organisations WSCC ADC Main sources of information Beachy Head to Selsey Bill Shoreline Management Plan (2006) Arun to Adur Flood Management Strategy (2010) Adur and Worthing Councils Strategic Flood Risk Assessment (2012) West Sussex Local Flood Risk Management Strategy (2013-2018) Lancing Surface Water Management Plan (2015) Shoreham Harbour Flood Risk Management Guide SPD and Technical Annex Sept 2015 Existing provision Flood mitigation measures in the district protect against a range of types of flooding.
 The sections below discuss the existing provision: Tidal The tidally dominated River Adur, including Shoreham Harbour, is lined with formal defences on both banks.
 The defences along the River Adur vary in type, condition and standard of protection.
 Upstream of Shoreham Harbour these predominantly consist of earth embankments.
-The Rivers Arun to Adur Flood and Erosion Management Strategy states: " the defences on the west bank are mostly maintained by the Environment Agency and provide a very low standard of protection with the possibility of regular overtopping and defence failure".
+The Rivers Arun to Adur Flood and Erosion Management Strategy states: "the defences on the west bank are mostly maintained by the Environment Agency and provide a very low standard of protection with the possibility of regular overtopping and defence failure".
 The defences of the River Adur at Shoreham Harbour include steel sheet piling, concrete walls, rock revetments and a shingle beach at Kingston Beach.
 The Shoreham Airport - Lancing area on the west bank of the River Adur is the largest area benefiting from tidal defences.
 The Rivers Arun to Adur Strategy identifies improvement works to the defences in the river Adur.
 These are explored further below.
+Coastal The Adur seafront is protected from coastal flooding by formal sea defences.
+The beaches along the coastal frontage consist of managed shingle ridges controlled by groynes.
+The Environment Agency continues to maintain the shingle beach as part of the defence network.
+Fluvial The main fluvial risk is from the network of watercourses draining the area of land east of Lancing.
+Surface Water / Ground Water Surface water that falls on the highway or flows to the highway is disposed of by WSCC or Highways England depending upon the road upon which it falls.
+Surface water from roof drainage drains to public sewers, operated by Southern Water, or to soakaways / SuDS onsite.
+Ground water affects much of the area and occurs generally as a result of a line of springs south of the Downs running along the